calexil/rataim/README.md

 # rataim
-Git designed to enable the precision aim button of R.A.T. mice by Saitek aka Mad Catz
+Git designed to enable the buttons of R.A.T. mice by Saitek aka Mad Catz